 The City of Rehoboth Beach is set to put the “ooh” and “ahh” into the July 4 Independence Day holiday weekend with a fireworks display to launch around 9:30 pm Sunday, July 2.The display, which will launch from the beach at New Castle Street, will be visible along Rehoboth’s mile-plus beach and boardwalk.
 The beach from south of Philadelphia Street to Stockley will be closed beginning at 9am.
 In addition, the boardwalk from Stockley to Hickman will be closed beginning at 9am; the New Castle and Hickman beach access points will be closed.

 The fireworks display will be sandwiched by a Funsters concert at the bandstand.
 A 10-piece band made up of lifelong friends, The Funsters will take the stage at 8 pm and again after the fireworks display.
 The band boasts a vast song list that covers the likes of Frank Sinatra to the Rolling Stones and the Beatles to Al Green.

-Several road closures will be implemented to facilitate entry into and exit from Rehoboth Beach that evening:
+Road closures will be implemented to facilitate access and safety:

 The bandstand area will be closed to vehicular traffic from 6 pm-midnight.

 Beginning at 6 pm, only bus traffic and residents will be permitted on Henlopen and Surf avenues.

 Vehicles will not be able to cross Rehoboth Avenue at the circle beginning at 7 pm.

 Rehoboth Avenue eastbound and Church Street from State Route 1 will be closed to vehicular traffic beginning at 8:00 pm.
 At that point, all vehicles entering Rehoboth Beach will have to do so via State Road to Bayard Avenue.